bastonero/aiida-vibroscopy/docs/source/howto/postprocess.md

 The `labels` output is referring to the irreducible representation labels of the modes.

-## How to get single crystal spectra
+## Single crystal polarized spectra

 ::: {important}
 It is extremely important that you match the experimental conditions, meaning the direction of